-Concentric venting terminal kits may be used for this series furnace.
+Concentric venting termination kits may be used for this series furnace.
 They provide a means of obtaining combustion air and exhausting products of combustion utilizing a single penetration through the exterior wall.
 This can be useful when there is limited wall space available.
 Kits are available in 2" and 3" sizes.
-If venting the 60000 Btuh model with 11⁄2" vent material, and a concentric vent kit is necessary, a increase coupling may be used to connect to the 2" concentric venting kit.
+If venting the 50000 Btuh or 65000 Btuh model with 11⁄2" vent material, and a concentric vent kit is necessary, an increase coupling may be used to connect to the 2" concentric venting kit.
 Read the instructions supplied with the kit for additional installation instructions and details.